 When will the City's LHMP be completed?

-The project team plans to release the first draft of the City's LHMP for public review in Summer 2022.
+The project team plans to release the first draft of the City's LHMP for public review in early 2023.
 After members of the public provide feedback, the City will revise the plan and submit it to California Governor’s Office of Emergency Services (Cal OES) and FEMA for review and approval.
 Once approved by these public agencies, the Laguna Niguel City Council will adopt the final LHMP.